Developers want government help to make affordable, accessible housing project happen - Port Hawkesbury Reporter

 ARICHAT: The company behind an affordable and accessible housing development in Isle Madame told council they need help from all levels of government.

-During the committee of the whole meeting of Richmond Municipal Council on March 8, Rachelle Samson with SRD International appeared before council to talk about their housing project along the Grandique Road in Arichat.
+During the committee of the whole meeting of Richmond Municipal Council on March 8, Rachelle Samson with SRD International appeared before council to talk about their $1.2 million housing proposal for the Grandique Road in Arichat.

-Samson said she oversaw her first rental properties in 2011, and she and her partners acquired a 10-unit apartment building at the former school and daycare in D’Escousse, back in 2017.
+Samson oversaw her first rental properties in 2011, and she and her partners acquired a 10-unit apartment building at the former school and daycare in D’Escousse back in 2017.
 In that time, Samson said she has received many inquiries from people looking to rent, which she said shows the need in the area and across the province.

-“I’ve had a lot of people call me looking for an affordable place to rent, not only seniors looking to downgrade from a home, but single parents, or small families, or just individuals looking at the area and can’t afford to rent a big house and to furnish it at the same time.”
+“I’ve had a lot of people call me looking for an affordable place to rent, not only seniors looking to downgrade from a home, but single parents, or small families, or just individuals looking at the area and can’t afford to rent a big house and to furnish it at the same time,” she said.
+“The incredibly high need for safe, affordable housing in our area is crucial in order to keep our community members in their community.
+Community members, specifically seniors are being subjected to live in older homes that are becoming increasingly difficult maintain and too expensive to heat, low income earners are forced to live in unmaintained or unaffordable rentals while new comers debating moving to the area are unable to find places to rent at all.
+We continue to lose current and potential community members due to the lack of affordable housing.”

 She told council that Arichat is a great location for housing since it is close to so many amenities.
+Samson said Grandique Grove is a 12-unit affordable housing project for seniors and low income earners.
+The project includes six duplex buildings totalling 12, two bedroom units, and one unit completely wheelchair accessible, she said.
+The apartments will be floor level, and the overall project will include three duplex buildings on each side, facing each other, with a driveway down the centre, Samson explained.

 One thing the location does not have is access to Arichat’s water and sewer services.